Pad Kee Mao Recipe (Drunken Noodles)

 Pad Kee Mao Recipe (Drunken Noodles) – An Asian “fusion food” favorite that combines multicultural attributes in a comforting and healthy way.
 This Thai-influenced Pad Kee Mao is the perfect balance of spicy and slightly sweet flavors, and the entire dish is easily made in just one wok.

 Pad Kee Mao AKA Thai Drunken Noodles Recipe

-When you sit down in a Thai restaurant here in the states, there are a few dishes you will nearly always find on the menu: Pad Thai, Thai Fried Rice, Coconut Curry, and Pad Kee Mao, also known as Drunken Noodles.
+When you sit down in a Thai restaurant here in the states, there are a few dishes you will nearly always find on the menu: Pad Thai, Thai Fried Rice, Red Curry, and Pad Kee Mao, also known as Drunken Noodles.